soareslil/login-form1/README.md

 This is a simple and responsive login form made with HTML and CSS using transitions.

-The purple underline it made on style.css in > main h2::before
+main h2::before = The purple underline it made on style.css in

-form input[type="submit"] > it is where I made the mouse change color when clicked.
+form input[type="submit"] =  it is where I made the mouse change color when clicked.